• Skip to main content

 • Mac

-Fix: Display Driver Stopped Responding and has Recovered Error in Windows 10
+Fix: Display Driver Stopped Responding Error in Windows

-In a typical case of this nature, the computer becomes very slow and the screen may go off and come back again, followed by “Display Driver stopped responding and has recovered” error message in the notification area.
+In a typical case, the computer slows down or hangs and its screen may go off and come back again, followed by “Display Driver stopped responding and has recovered” error message in the notification area.

 This problem occurs when the Time Detection and Recovery (TDR) feature in Windows OS determines that the GPU (Graphics Processing Unit) has not responded within the permitted time and restarts the Display Drivers.